 Pages with thin content are really a pain in the neck.
 As I mentioned above, thin content pages don’t bring any value to your users in a nutshell.
 Technically they also called as:

 Imagine that, while you are reading this blog post, in the final, you didn’t get the answer to your question regarding how to solve your thin pages on e-commerce.
 If it’s not a really specific issue, it will be my mistake because I didn’t research enough the user intent of this topic.

 - Where am I supposed to start to find thin content on my e-commerce website?

-- How to save time via optimize your thin content with some technical SEO improvements?
+- How to save time via optimizing your thin content with some technical SEO improvements?

 - Are there really pages that don’t bring value to my users?

-- How to use more effectively the crawl-budget on my category and product pages?
+- How do use more effectively the crawl budget on my category and product pages?

 In this blog post, you’ll find the answer to these questions.
 You should know that I’ll do my best to guide you.

 Do I lose your interest because of above 300 words?
 Not sure, but let me gently start.
 I’ll go high with a technical perspective.